 Assumption #3: EMV contactless is the NFC standard

 The NFC Forum recognized long ago that credit card companies and transit companies have different needs and objectives.
-To that end the NCF Forum has 2 basic NFC standards, one for contactless payments (NFC A) and one for transit (NFC A-B-F).
+To that end the NCF Forum has 2 basic NFC standards, one for contactless payments (NFC A/B but only A is really used) and one for transit (NFC A-B-F).
 All NFC devices must support NFC A-B-F for NFC Forum certification.

 Assumption #4: EMV contactless for transit is safe and secure